nicklockwood/HRCoder/README.md

 Purpose
 --------------

 HRCoder is a replacement for the NSKeyedArchiver and NSKeyedUnarchiver classes.
-Although the NSKeyedArchiver writes data in binary Plist format, the structure of the Plist makes it hard to read, and nearly impossible to generate by hand.
+Although the NSKeyedArchiver writes data in the standard Plist format, the structure of the Plist makes it hard to read, and nearly impossible to generate by hand.

 The *HR* stands for *Human Readable*.
-HRCoder saves files in a simpler format than NSKeyedArchiver; Standard objects such as strings, dictionaries, arrays, numbers, booleans and binary data are all saved and loaded using the standard plist primitives, and any other type of object is saved as a simple dictionary, with the addition of a $class key to indicate the object type.
+HRCoder saves files in a simpler format than NSKeyedArchiver; Standard objects such as strings, dictionaries, arrays, numbers, booleans and binary data are all saved and loaded using the standard Plist primitives, and any other type of object is saved as a simple dictionary, with the addition of a $class key to indicate the object type.

 This makes it possible to easily generate HRCoder-compatible Plist files by hand, and then load them using the standard NSCoding protocol.
 You can also read and manually edit files saved by the HRCoder class without fear of corrupting the file.